requirejs/require-cs/README.md

 ## Complete web project

 The **demo** directory shows a complete web example.
 See the demo/index.html file as the entry point into the demo.
-It is not pretty but it works.
+It is not a fancy demo, just shows basic use.

 # Optimizing

 See **demo/build.sh** for an example build script that drives the optimizer.

+Be sure you have downloaded csBuild.js for use in the build.

 The build will generate a **demo-build** directory with the optimized files.
 Where the unoptimized demo directory will load 7 files, the optimized one only loads 2, and the CoffeeScript files have been converted to JavaScript.
+Since the csBuild.js file will be used instead of the cs.js file in the optimized file, it will not require loading CoffeeScript after the build is done.

+If you want to do dynamic loading of CoffeeScript files after a build, then **do not** use csBuild.js and do not do the reverse path config that build.js does in the build.

 ## License

 Available via the MIT or new BSD license.

-The CoffeeScript parts are governed by [the CoffeeScript license](https://github.com/jashkenas/coffee-script/blob/master/LICENSE).